MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 # Efficient Window Functions

-By “window functions”, this document means the `OVER` clause, e.g., `SELECT row_number() OVER (PARTITION BY col1 ORDER BY col2) FROM relation;`
+By “window functions”, this document means the `OVER` clause, e.g.,

+`SELECT row_number() OVER (PARTITION BY col1 ORDER BY col2) FROM relation;`

 **(Note that [temporal windows](https://materialize.com/docs/sql/patterns/temporal-filters/) are entirely different from what we discuss in this doc.
 Our support for those is already quite fine.
 There is no need to use SQL’s `OVER` clause for those.)**

 # Overview

 [Many users want to use window functions](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd), but our current window function support is very inefficient: We recompute results for an entire window partition for any small change in the partition.
-So the only situations when our current support works is if the window partitions are either very small, or they rarely change.
+This means the only situations when our current support works is if the window partitions are either very small, or they rarely change.

 ## Window Functions